Experimental tests on the lifetime Asymmetry: The measurement of the lifetime asymmetry

-where $p$, $q$, $k$ and $k'$ are 4-momenta, while $s$, $s'$, $r$ and $r'$ are spin indices for $\mu$, $e$, $\nu_\mu$ and $\bar{\nu}_e$, respectively.
-Because the polarization of muons in flight must be described by the helicity state \cite{2}, the decay amplitudes of LH and RH polarized muons are
+where $p$, $q$, $k$ and $k'$ are 4-momenta for $\mu$, $e$, $\nu_\mu$ and $\bar{\nu}_e$, respectively.
+Because the polarization of muons in flight must be described by the helicity state \cite{2,3}, the decay amplitudes of LH and RH polarized muons are

 respectively, where $m_\mu$ is muon mass.
-If the muons are partially polarized, the above formulas should be replaced by \begin{widetext}
+If the muons are partially polarized, the above formulas should be replaced by